 Michelle said: “Being a parent carer myself I see first-hand the impact on siblings of caring and being involved with the care of someone within their family.
 Young carers sometimes have their caring role overlooked and this money will be put to great use by our Young Carers Team ensuring these vulnerable children are identified and supported.Thank you to Hertford Rotary Club and everyone who attended the Hertford Carnival.”

-Thank you to staff and customers at Waitrose in Stevenage for supporting us through the store’s Community Matters scheme.
+Thank you to staff and customers from two Waitrose storesfor supporting us through the store’s Community Matters scheme.

-Our Fundraising and Development Manager Linda Cudmore said: “We are grateful to Waitrose and their shoppers for their support and recognition of the amazing work unpaid carers do.
+Our Community Fundraising Lead Linda Cudmore said: “We are grateful to Waitrose and their shoppers for their support and recognition of the amazing work unpaid carers do.
 Every donation we receive helps us in our work identifying and supporting carers across Hertfordshire so they do not feel alone.”

 Musicians Roxy Searle and BSV Jazz Band

 Shoppers at The Galleria, Hatfield, were entertained with live music when we had an information stand and bucket collection at the centre.

 Roxy Searle, a young adult carer and singer/songwriter, kicked off with a set on December 17th and was followed by the BSV Jazz Band, from St Albans.